 When it comes time for your SOC 2 assessment, you’ll work with an independent Certified Public Accountant (CPA) or accounting firm and determine your audit scope.
 To establish the scope of your audit, you’ll decide which of the five Trust Service Categories apply to your organization and which SOC report you need-Type 1 or Type 2.

 Then, for each Trust Service Category that applies to your organization, the auditor will examine internal controls by collecting evidence such as organizational charts, asset inventories, and onboarding processes.
 If any issues come up, your organization will have the opportunity to fix any gaps in your system.
-Your overall audit cost will increase with any remediation, so it’s wise to prepare as much as possible before going through the official assessment.
+Of course, your overall audit cost will increase with any remediation, so preparing as much as possible is wise before going through the official assessment.

-Readying your company for a SOC 2 assessment will not only help your organization gain necessary compliance attestations, but it will also help with risk mitigation and overall ease of governance.
-SOC 2 protects both companies and individuals-your organization will be much stronger with regulatory compliance measures in place.
+Readying your company for a SOC 2 assessment will help your organization gain necessary compliance attestations and assist with risk mitigation and overall ease of governance.
+SOC 2 protects companies and individuals-your organization will be much stronger with regulatory compliance measures.

 Reciprocity’s ZenRisk, an integrated cybersecurity risk management platform, delivers actionable insights in the context of your business operations to assist you in identifying, assessing, and mitigating IT and cyber risk.